 Choose a course from the table below

-Grant writing is a highly marketable skill that requires many nonprofit, educational, and community organizations to secure external funding in order to provide needed services to the community.
-In this course, students will explore the basic skills needed for grant writing including identifying potential funding sources, creating objectives and a need statement, preparing and justifying a budget, identifying appropriate assessment plans, and writing an executive summary.
-Course assignments will allow students to directly apply what they are reading and discussing by writing a full grant proposal based on an actual Request for Proposal (RFP).
+Grant writing is the method by which many nonprofit, educational, and community organizations secure external funding in order to provide needed services to the community.
+In this course, students will explore the basic skills needed for nonresearch grant writing including project development, identifying potential funding sources, developing a needs statement and creating goals and objectives for projects, preparing and justifying a budget, identifying appropriate methods to evaluate a project, and writing an executive summary.
+In their course assignments students will be able to to directly apply what they are reading and discussing by writing a full grant proposal based on an actual Request for Proposal (RFP).

 Students in this course are provided with a foundational understanding of the administrative, managerial, and organizational practices of public health and healthcare delivery systems.
 They examine theories of leadership as well as the professional attributes, skills, styles, and strategies required to advance public health goals.
 Students engage in a variety of contextual and practical assignments focused on management theories, policy processes, systems thinking, strategic planning and partnerships, quality and performance improvement, leadership, and organizational behavior.
 They also consider the impact of global trends on public health practice, policy, and systems.